If not now, when?

 - Self-development – deliberating about things which will enhance our lives such as personal interests, improving opportunities at work, further education.

-- Honouring commitments to others – completing tasks which we have agreed with others – such as house maintenance, financial help, making decisions that impact the whole family.
+- Relationships – completing tasks which we have agreed with others – such as house maintenance, financial help, making decisions that impact the whole family.

-Sometimes, our procrastination may be ‘hidden’, in that we find ourselves doing things which seem useful but are actually our minds way of tricking us into avoiding something.
+Sometimes, our procrastination may be ‘hidden’.
+This means we find ourselves doing things which seem useful but really our mind is tricking us into avoiding something.
 For example:

 - Deciding it would be lovely to bake a cake when you have work to do.